On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Okounkov--Olshanski terms for special families of skew shapes

-Since $\OOT(\cdot)$ is not invariant under vertical translation (see \S \ref{sec: oof geometric?} and Example~\ref{ex: oof geometric?}), it is also interesting to consider shifted zigzags. \begin{defn} For $n > k \geq 0$, let $\sigma_{n}^{(k)}$ be $\sigma_{n-k}$, but shifted down $k$ units.
+Since $\OOT(\cdot)$ is not invariant under vertical translation (see \S \ref{sec: oof geometric?} and Example~\ref{ex: oof geometric?}), it is also interesting to consider shifted zigzags. \begin{definition} For $n > k \geq 0$, let $\sigma_{n}^{(k)}$ be $\sigma_{n-k}$, but shifted down $k$ units.
 This can be realized as the skew shape

 The notation stems from the fact that $\sigma_n^{(k)}$ is obtained from $\sigma_n$ by removing the first $k$ rows.
-Also, let $G_{2n}^{(k)} = \OOT(\sigma_n^{(k)})$. \end{defn} The quantity $G_{2n}^{(k)}$ is well defined due to Proposition \ref{prop:ootgeometric}.
-In fact, it has a simple formula in terms of the Genocchi numbers. \begin{prop} For nonnegative integers $n>k\geq 0$ we have that
+Also, let $G_{2n}^{(k)} = \OOT(\sigma_n^{(k)})$. \end{definition} The quantity $G_{2n}^{(k)}$ is well defined due to Proposition \ref{prop:ootgeometric}.
+In fact, it has a simple formula in terms of the Genocchi numbers. \begin{proposition} For nonnegative integers $n>k\geq 0$ we have that